argha-sarkar/Simple-Linear-Regression-/README.md

 5. *R² (Coefficient of Determination):* To understand the explanatory power of the model.

 6. *Residual Sum of Squares (RSS):* Σ(y - ŷ)², where y is the actual value, ŷ is the prediction.

+### Why is it used?
+1. When you want to predict output from a single feature.
+2. To understand the relationship between two variables.
+3. Because it is simple, fast, and easy to interpret.